NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ Clipboard list was not being cleared after resetting.
 ♦ Color picker: While returning to the initial color, the numbers were not replaced with the selected color.
 ♦ The validation of negative numbers for numeric inputs.
+♦ Error while pasting and undoing the paste of frames (quickly).

 Known bugs: